groovywave/blog-with-astro/src/content/posts/vim/search-for-a-speific-word.md

 ```
-search for a specific word
+Search for a specific word
 copy and paste the below text and type some commands like below.

 ---